Gaa Koory

 International Baccalaureate

-Gaa Koory International is a Candidate School* for the PYP.
+Gaa Koory International is a Candidate School* for the PYP and the MYP.
 This school is pursuing authorization as an IB World School.
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Gaa Koory International believes is important for our students.

 *Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org